 Eton College is one of England's most eminent public schools and is famous world-wide.
 Those who have attended Eton reads like a who's who list of the UK with royalty, prime ministers and many other leaders.

-In recent years these have included people as diverse as princes Harry and William, Hugh Laurie and Winston Churchill.
+In recent years these have included people as diverse as princes William and Harry, David Cameron, Ian Fleming, Bear Grylls and George Orwell.

 Today Eton College is a secondary school (a high school in the American sense) for approximately 1,290 boys between the ages of 13 and 18, all of whom are boarders.
 Eton College was founded in 1440 by King Henry VI.

 All boys have a uniform of black tailcoat (or morning coat) and waistcoat, false-collar and pin striped trousers.
 All students wear a white tie.
 This uniform is not for special occasions, it is worn at all times and if you visit during term time, you will see the boys walking around.